Structured Production Systems: Viability: The viability of structured production systems

-Next, we investigate how generated wealth can be distributed throughout a structured production system.
+Next, we investigate how the generated wealth is distributed throughout the prevailing structured production system.
 We base ourselves on the established principle that wealth distribution is effectuated through the pricing of goods.

-Consider a structured production system $\mathbb S = \langle N, \zeta , \gamma \rangle$.
-Now, a \emph{price system} in $\mathbb S$ is denoted as a $\ell$-dimensional vector $(p,q) \in \mathbb R^{\ell}_+$ with $p \neq 0$ where the price vector of consumption goods $p \neq 0$ is normalised in the standard fashion\footnote{The normalisation is based on an application of \emph{Walras' Law} \citep{Walras1954}, which states that if $m-1$ competitive markets are in equilibrium, the $m$-th market is also balanced.
-This introduces a degree of freedom to normalise the price system by introducing a numeraire good, or by normalising market good prices as is used here.} as